aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 ### Tests

-To run tests simply run
+To conduct tests, run:

 ```bash
 brew test aptos
 ```

-The test that currently exists generates a new key via aptos cli and ensures that the shell output matches the filename(s) for that key.
+The current test generates a new key via the Aptos CLI and ensures the shell output matches the filename(s) for that key.

 ```ruby
   ...